 2. Ease of Use

 Both Tanium and Intel Security/McAfee Endpoint Protection are easy to deploy and get up to speed with.
 The latter's user interface is intuitive and familiar, though setting up firewall policies and policy catalogs can be challenging.
-Tanium features an inteface typical of a modern SaaS, but some dashboards and features can feel a bit overwhelming upon first glance.
+Tanium features an interface typical of a modern SaaS, but some dashboards and features can feel a bit overwhelming upon first glance.

 3. Community Support